Siege of Bautzen (1620): Background

-After the Bohemians were defeated at the Battle of Sablat, Saxony, which had already desired the Austrian provence of Lusatia, now saw their chance to take over the provence.
-The Saxons made an alliance with the Habsburgs where they would invade Bohemia in return for Lusatia.
-In August of 1620 Johann Georg invaded Lusatia, soon most of Lusatia was overran except for Bautzen and Gorlitz.
-The Bohemian commander in the region was the Duke of Jägerndorf who only had 2,000 poorly trained militia, he soon went to Bautzen and began preparing defenses.
-The city of Bautzen was on the river Spree but had very thin, tall, and old walls which were venerable to artillery and therefor outdated.
+After the Bohemians were defeated at the Battle of Sablat, Saxony saw its chance to control Lusatia, a province it desired.
+The Saxons made an alliance with the Habsburgs, where they would invade Bohemia in return for Lusatia.
+In August 1620, Johann Georg invaded the region, and soon most of Lusatia was overrun except for Bautzen and Görlitz.
+The Bohemian commander in the region was the Duke of Jägerndorf who only had 2,000 poorly trained militia.
+He soon went to Bautzen and began preparing defences.
+The city of Bautzen was on the river Spree, but had thin walls that were vulnerable to artillery.